 The Navigation Computer Unit (NCU) contains an internal WAAS receiver that is compatible with Space Based Augmented Systems (SBAS) including WAAS, EGNOS, MSAS, and GAGAN.
 The LP/LPV Monitor is used to augment a single WAAS capable FMS installation in which it acts as a second GPS sensor and monitor during LPV approach operations.
 The LP/LPV Monitor was developed for use in aircraft which have only one WAAS FMS but require LP/LPV capabilities.

+Many of these projects have been accomplished at the customer’s location during annual inspections or heavy maintenance events.
 Depending on current FMS or GPS equipment installed, the WAAS STC can be installed in a 5-7 day window along with a short verification test flight.